JohnnyGOX17/john-gentile-website/kb/lifestyle/personal_finance.md

 ---

-## Major Tenants of Savings and Investment
+## Major Tenets of Savings and Investment

 ### tl;dr